Last updated: 170513…201006

-As my parties approach 7th level magic use, they approach the ability to create potions.
-For us, most of the questions of item construction typically resolve by the party never having quite enough time to get anything done but leveling, but I still should understand the system of how that works.
+As PCs reach 7th level magic use, they approach the ability to create potions.
+For my campaigns, most of the questions of item construction typically resolve by the party never having quite enough time to get anything done but leveling, but I still should understand how that works!

 The cost of creating potions is partially defined in the DMG:

-The DMG does not directly indicate any chance of failure, except to suggest that perhaps a failure rate of 5%-20% can be assigned to all potion manufacture (resulting in a potion of delusion), but how to know exactly what chance a failure to assign?
-S&M defines the chance of success as 70% + 2% / character level, -1% for each 100 gp of the cost.
-The character in question creating the potion is a minimum of 7th level, and most potions average roughly 500 gp to construct, so an average 80% change of success is reasonable, which corresponds with the DMG’s 20% chance of failure plus an additional 2% chance of success for each PC level over 7th, -1% for each 100 gp of the potion cost as listed in the DMG.
+The DMG suggests a failure rate of 5%-20% can be assigned to all potion manufacture (resulting in a potion of delusion), but how to know exactly what chance a failure to assign?
+S&M defines the chance of success with a formula as 70% + 2% / character level, -1% for each 100 gp of the cost.
+The character in question creating the potion is a minimum of 7th level, so an average 80% change of success is reasonable, which corresponds with the DMG’s 20% chance of failure plus an additional 2% chance of success for each PC level over 7th, -1% for each 100 gp of the potion cost as listed in the DMG.

 What happens when upon failure to create a potion?
 The DMG suggests that these failures could be the source of the potion of delusion, but that’s uninteresting.
 The Potion Miscibility Table provides some guidance, and can be readily adapted if the wording is changed a bit (See also White Box: Men & Magic):

 Dice Score Result